Flat grazes of convex bodies and local characterization of quadrics: Flat graces of convex sets

 The purpose of this section is to prove that Conjecture \ref{conjBG} is true under certain additional hypotheses, in particular if $K$ is a polyhedron.
-As an immediate corollary we obtain Burton's Theorem \cite{Bur2} and also the following variation of Conjecture \ref{conjBG}, \emph{Suppose $M\subset \inte K$, if for some $\delta >0$, the set of points whose distance from $\bd K$ is less than $\delta$, have flat grazes then $M$ is an ellipsoid.}
+As an immediate corollary we obtain the smooth version of Burton's Theorem \cite{Bur2} and also the following variation of Conjecture \ref{conjBG}, \emph{Suppose $M$ is smooth and $M\subset \inte K$, if for some $\delta >0$, the set of points whose distance from $\bd K$ is less than $\delta$, have flat grazes then $M$ is an ellipsoid.}

 Our first result is